 All too often, issues with a centrifuge’s separation process aren’t related to the centrifuge itself.
 Instead, the culprit is often found within other areas of the production line.

-When it comes to troubleshooting and diagnosing a process problem, some technicians look to the machine first, but this is not the most efficient or effective way to go about things.
+When it comes to troubleshooting and diagnosing a process problem, many technicians look to the centrifuge first — but this is a common mistake, as it’s not the most efficient or effective way to go about fixing your problem.

-Remember, separators operate with a flow going to the machine, and that flow relies on numerous functions, including back pressure, operating water pressure, air pressure, and valves.
+Remember, separators operate with a flow going to the machine, and that flow relies on numerous functions including back pressure, operating water pressure, air pressure, and valves.
 All of these functions impact your separation process, and if one isn’t functioning properly, your separation process is not fully optimized.

 Instead of getting caught up in equipment issues and finger pointing, it’s well worth your while to work with someone who’s capable of handling the whole works: assessing, troubleshooting, diagnosing, and resolving.
 This way, you can reduce downtime and resume production on a much tighter timeline.